vanackej/risco-mqtt-local/README.md

 Default `<discovery_prefix>` is **homeassistant**.
 You can change it by overwriting the value within **home-assistant-discovery-prefix** config.

-Home assistant auto discovery republizhed on Home Assistant restart.
+Home assistant auto discovery republished on Home Assistant restart.

 ## Usage